Joseph Freiherr von Eichendorff: Travels of a transferee

 With his literary figure of the Good-for-Nothing Eichendorff created the paradigm of the wanderer.
-The motif itself had been central to romanticism since Wilhelm Heinrich Wackenroder and Ludwig Tieck undertook their famous Pfingstwanderung (Whitsun excursion) in the Fichtelgebirge in 1793, an event that began the Romantic movement.T ravels through Germany, Austria, and France rounded off Eichendorff's education, however, he himself was not much of a hiker.
+The motif itself had been central to romanticism since Wilhelm Heinrich Wackenroder and Ludwig Tieck undertook their famous Pfingstwanderung (Whitsun excursion) in the Fichtel Mountains in 1793, an event that began the Romantic movement.
+Travels through Germany, Austria, and France rounded off Eichendorff's education, however, he himself was not much of a hiker.
 Apart from some extensive marches on foot during his school and college days (for example from Halle to Leipzig, to see popular actor Iffland), he only undertook one lengthy tour, traversing for seventeen days the Harz mountains with his brother in 1805, a trip partly undertaken using the stagecoach, as witnessed by his diary.
 Eichendorff was less of a romantic wanderer, but rather displaced again and again by changes of location necessitated by his official activities.
 The following trips, mainly undertaken by coach or boat, are documented: